What is the PHL1 Mentorship Program?

 Why should I join the PHL1 mentorship program?

 In the PHL1 program, you will have a chance to meet your fellow classmates outside of your lecture and tutorials times.
 You will learn about what interests you share with them and have stimulating discussions on philosophy and its applications.
 You will not only have a chance to meet your peers, but some of our regular faculty, grad students and TAs will also be available at the PHL1 meetings.
 In addition to these fun activities, we also plan to have activities that will support your learning in PHL100 and PHL101, such as helpful seminars run by the department’s essay clinician.
-We are also in the process of having the PHL1 mentorship added to the Co-curricular Record data base so that your participation can be recognized (pending approval).
+Participation in the PHL1 mentorship program can also be recognized on your co-curricular record.

 When is the PHL1 mentorship program?